 What is a

-Breast reduction is often recommended when women experience extreme discomfort that causes chronic shoulder, neck, back, or joint pain.
-Genetics, pregnancy, or weight gain may be contributing factors in the size of the breasts.
+Breast reduction is often recommended when women experience extreme discomfort that causes chronic shoulder, neck, back or joint pain.
+Genetics, pregnancy, or weight gain may be contributing factors to the size of the breasts.
 Sometimes the breasts can be so large that they interfere with exercise or activities of daily living.
 Along with the discomfort, many women claim to experience a lack of confidence in their appearance.

 A breast reduction can reshape your breasts to be smaller and better-proportioned.
 Women of any age can get breast reduction surgery as it can be performed on anyone from teenagers to older women.

 Breast Reduction Procedure?

 A breast reduction creates smaller breasts for women; this will assist in alleviating chronic pain and provides the confidence they desire.
 During the surgery, incisions will be made in the breasts to remove fat, tissue, and skin from the area before carefully reshaping the breasts into a more appealing form.
 The type and direction of incisions depend on the size of your breasts, the amount of reduction desired, and other factors.